z-riley/redlink/README.md

 # RedLink

-RedLink is a Redis pub-sub wrapper which defines various message types.
+RedLink can be used to send structured messages over Redis pub-sub.

-Topics must be defined in a schema.
+The structure of the messages can be defined by the user in a JSON schema.
+If no schema is supplied, the default [schema.json](schema.json) is used.

 ## Message Types